Extremal domains in $\mathbb{S}^2$: Geometric and Analytic methods: Introduction

-In recent decades, the study of OEPs has expanded significantly, incorporating a variety of new mathematical tools and addressing more complex geometries.
-One of the most fundamental approaches to such problems is the moving plane method, which has been extended to space forms like the closed hemisphere \(\textup{cl}(\mathbb{S}^n_+)\) and hyperbolic space \(\mathbb{H}^n\), as explored by Kumaresan and Prajapat \cite{KP}.
-Additionally, the theory of CMC hypersurfaces has had a profound influence on the analysis of \(f\)-extremal domains \cite{BCN, Ber, EFM, EMao, Rei, Rei2, RRS, Ros, Sir}.
-Notable advances include the work of Hélein et al. \cite{Hel}, who developed a Weierstrass-like representation for \(0\)-extremal domains (often referred to as \textit{exceptional domains}) in the Euclidean plane, drawing a connection between the geometry of such domains and minimal surfaces.
+In recent decades, the study of OEPs has expanded significantly, incorporating a variety of geometric tools.
+One important approach to such problems is the moving plane method, which has been extended to space forms like the closed hemisphere \(\textup{cl}(\mathbb{S}^n_+)\) and hyperbolic space \(\mathbb{H}^n\), as explored by Kumaresan and Prajapat \cite{KP}.
+Additionally, the theory of CMC hypersurfaces has had a profound influence on the analysis of \(f\)-extremal domains (cf. \cite{Ber, EFM, EMao, Rei2, RRS} and references therein).
+Notably, Hélein et al. \cite{Hel} introduced a Weierstrass-type representation for \(0\)-extremal domains (often referred to as \textit{exceptional domains}) in the Euclidean plane, drawing a connection between the geometry of such domains and minimal surfaces.
 This connection was further extended by Traizet \cite{Trai}, underscoring the deep ties between exceptional domains and minimal surfaces.
 In the spherical setting, Espinar and Mazet \cite{EM} classified simply connected \(f\)-extremal domains in \(\mathbb{S}^2\) for a broad class of functions \(f\).
-Their work parallels Nitsche’s celebrated theorem \cite{Ho, JNit} on capillary CMC disks in the Euclidean unit ball.
+Their work parallels Nitsche’s celebrated theorem \cite{JNit} on capillary CMC disks in the Euclidean unit ball.
 Capillary surfaces naturally arise in fluid mechanics as the interface between two fluids or between a fluid and air, subject to surface tension forces.
 In the context of geometric analysis, these surfaces provide a rich framework for studying minimal and constant mean curvature (CMC) surfaces, especially in the setting of overdetermined boundary problems.
-Recently, Cavalcante and Nunes \cite{Cav} examined the stability of extremal domains in \(\mathbb{S}^n\), utilizing techniques from the study of capillary CMC hypersurfaces in \(\mathbb{B}^n\), as established by Ros and Vergasta \cite{RosVer}, further solidifying the link between overdetermined elliptic problems and the geometry of capillary CMC surfaces.
+Recently, Cavalcante and Nunes \cite{Cav} examined the stability of extremal domains in \(\mathbb{S}^n\), utilizing techniques from the study of capillary CMC hypersurfaces in \(\mathbb{B}^n\), as established by Ros and Vergasta \cite{RosVer}.
+These developments further solidify the connection between overdetermined problems and capillary surfaces.